Lemaqwq/lhchen/content/publication/ProLoRA/LoRA_under_a_unified_framework/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: Illustration of HiddenKey.
-It respectively drops columns and elements of attention logits and hidden representations, and augments bidirectional KL loss to minimize the training and inference gap implicitly.
+  caption: Illustration of our proposed PRoLoRA.
   focal_point: ''
   preview_only: false